lf-lang/rfcs/text/0002-rfc-process.md

 ### Goals

-- Create a platform for proposing ideas and features, receiving feedback and suggestions for improvement, and quickly iterating towards an improved design.
+- Create a platform for proposing ideas and features, receiving feedback, and quickly iterating towards an improved design.
 Timely is more important than perfect.
 - Establish a record of the relevant design considerations and decisions.
 This is an important piece of documentation, as it allows us to find and reference past design considerations and is a valuable resource for new contributors.